 Medicare payments are subject to two fixed annual caps, which are assessed on a provider number basis, and are broken into an inpatient cap amount and an overall payment cap.
-These cap amounts are calculated and published by the Medicare fiscal intermediary on an annual basis covering the period from October 1 through September 30.
+These cap amounts are calculated and published by the Medicare fiscal intermediary on an annual basis covering the fiscal year, measured as the period from October 1 through September 30.
 The inpatient cap limits hospice care provided on an inpatient basis.
 This cap limits the number of days that are paid at the higher inpatient care rate to 20.0% of the total number of days of hospice care that are provided to all Medicare beneficiaries served by a provider.
 The daily rate for all days exceeding the cap is the standard RHC daily rate, and the provider must reimburse Medicare for any payments received in excess of that amount.
 The overall payment cap is calculated by the Medicare fiscal intermediary at the end of each hospice cap period to determine the maximum allowable payments to a hospice provider during the period.
 We estimate our potential cap exposure by using available information to compare our actual reimbursement for all hospice services provided during the period to the number of beneficiaries we served multiplied by the statutory per beneficiary cap amount.
 If payments received by any one of our hospice provider numbers exceeds either of these caps, we are required to reimburse Medicare for payments received in excess of the cap amounts.
-The hospice cap amount for the 2022 cap year is equal to the 2021 cap amount of \$30,683.93 updated by 2% or \$31,297.61 per beneficiary.
+The hospice cap amount for the 2022 fiscal year was \$31,297.61; this amount is based upon the 2021 cap amount of \$30,683.93 updated by 2% per beneficiary.
+In 2023 the hospice cap amount for the 2023 fiscal year is \$32,486.92, which is a 3.8% increase from the fiscal year 2022 hospice cap of \$31,297.61.

 Improving Medicare Post-Acute Care Transformation Act of 2014 ("IMPACT Act").
 The IMPACT Act requires the submission of standardized assessment data for quality improvement, payment and discharge planning purposes across the spectrum of post-acute care providers ("PACs"), including home health agencies.
-The IMPACT Act requires PACs to report: (1) standardized patient assessment data at admission and discharge; (2) new quality measures, including functional status, skin integrity, medication reconciliation, incidence of major falls, and patient preference regarding treatment and discharge; and (3) resource use measures, including Medicare spending per beneficiary, discharge to community, and hospitalization rates of potentially preventable readmissions for home health agencies.
 Failure to report such data when required would subject a PAC to a 2% reduction in market basket prices then in effect.

-The IMPACT Act also included provisions impacting Medicare-certified hospices, including (1) increasing survey frequency for Medicarecertified hospices to once every 36 months, (2) imposing a medical review process for operations with a high percentage of stays in excess of 180 days, and (3) updating the annual aggregate Medicare payment cap.
+The IMPACT Act also included provisions impacting Medicare-certified hospices, including (1) increasing survey frequency for Medicare-certified hospices to once every 36 months, (2) imposing a medical review process for operations with a high percentage of stays in excess of 180 days, and (3) updating the annual aggregate Medicare payment cap.

 Hospice Quality Reporting Requirements ("HQRP").
 HQRP, mandated by the Patient Protection and Affordable Care Act, requires hospice agencies to submit required quality data for inclusion on the public facing Hospice Compare website hosted by CMS.
-Hospices that fail to meet quality reporting requirements receive a 2.0% reduction to the annual market basket update for the fiscal years 2021, 2022, and 2023.
+Hospices that fail to meet quality reporting requirements receive a 2.0% reduction to the annual market basket update for the fiscal years 2022 and 2023.
 This reduction penalty will be increased to 4.0% beginning in fiscal year 2024.